psychemedia/island-tales-book-one/05-identity_of_abraham_elder.md

 Rather unusually,  Mr Winterblossom's credentials are proved by what he has *not* achieved, specifically, publishing a collection of tales himself:

 > I must confess that I am rather a collector, compiler, or editor; though vanity (as some would term it) has induced me to call myself the author of the present work.
 I am but the wisp of straw that ties the fagot together.
-But it is not altogether vanity in me either : for I have repeatedly, though in vain, urged Mr. Winterblossom to undertake the task.
+But it is not altogether vanity in me either: for I have repeatedly, though in vain, urged Mr. Winterblossom to undertake the task.
 But he said that he had once spent many years and infinite labour in preparing a work of deep erudition for the press.
 The public was ungrateful, and the work still remains unsold.
-Printer's ink he would never meddle with again ; and then, added he with emphasis, taking me by the arm, " the printer will be paid, whether the work sells or not".
+Printer's ink he would never meddle with again; and then, added he with emphasis, taking me by the arm, "the printer will be paid, whether the work sells or not".

 We also get a hint from the preface that if the current work meets with some success, Elder would happily produce a second volume: